pagkly/Zed/Investopedia3/A Prepayment Penalty Might Apply If You Pay Off Your Mortgage Early.md

 ## How a Prepayment Penalty Works

-Prepayment penalties are written into mortgage contracts by lenders to compensate for [prepayment risk](https://www.investopedia.com/terms/p/prepaymentrisk.asp), particularly in difficult economic climates and under circumstances where the incentive for a borrower to refinance a subprime mortgage is high.
+Prepayment penalties are written into mortgage contracts by lenders to compensate for [[prepayment risk]](https://www.investopedia.com/terms/p/prepaymentrisk.asp), particularly in difficult economic climates and under circumstances where the incentive for a borrower to refinance a subprime mortgage is high.
 These penalties don’t only kick in when a borrower pays off the entire loan.
 Some penalty provisions go into effect if the borrower pays a large portion of the loan balance in a single payment.

 Adding a prepayment penalty to a mortgage can safeguard against early refinancing or a home sale within the first three years after closing on a mortgage when a borrower is considered a risk to the lender.
 Alternatively, prepayment penalties might be added as a way to recoup some profit when a mortgage is advertised with a lower-than-average interest rate.

 Mortgage lenders are required to disclose prepayment penalties at the time of closing on a new mortgage.
-Such penalties can’t be imposed [without a borrower’s consent or knowledge](https://www.consumerfinance.gov/ask-cfpb/what-is-a-prepayment-penalty-en-1957/).
+Such penalties can’t be imposed [[without a borrower’s consent or knowledge]](https://www.consumerfinance.gov/ask-cfpb/what-is-a-prepayment-penalty-en-1957/).
 However, borrowers should be made aware of any potential for prepayment penalties well before closing.
 If the lender hasn’t said anything about one, borrowers should ask early on.

 Making small, additional principal payments over the life of the loan does not normally trigger penalties, but it can’t hurt to ask your lender to make sure.